-- Self-Evaluation

-- Peer Evaluation

-- Group Evaluation
+- Peer Evaluation - Group Evaluation

-- Teacher Evaluation

-- Expert Evaluation
+• Expert Evaluation

 For formative assessments, students are frequently able to revise work until they achieve the product that they would like and are often encouraged to participate in the development or revision of the evaluation criteria when appropriate.
 Summative assessments are applicable to grades.
-All assessments at Highland High School are criterion-based, rather than norm-referenced.
-No courses are graded on a curve.
-Teachers also work to develop common in-class assessments and grade IA's together for greater reliability across classrooms.
+Assessments at Highland High School are criterion-based, rather than norm-referenced.